andrewvlgafc/PushIndex98/README.md

 My mind, and partly my VVD, reacted strongly: this was no good.
 It was as absurd as a mailman walking door-to-door every day asking, "Do you have anything to send?" instead of just waiting for people to bring their letters to the post office.

 Back then, I did not know this was called pull architecture.
 I just felt the current architecture was not optimal.
-Now I understand my idea was an attempt to flip pull and create push.
+Now I understand my approach was an attempt to flip the pull model and apply the already-known push concept to search engines specifically.

-And so, in an instant, the idea was born.
+And so, in an instant, the idea of applying push architecture to web search indexing was born.
 I started from the assumption that most websites at the time were static.
 Or, let's say, pseudo-dynamic.
 Those simply generated a static page file after some information in a database changed.
 By the way, many of my acquaintances who manage industry portals still do this today.
 Most of the site is pure static content that gets regenerated after changes in the database.
 Or, alternatively, on a schedule.
 I did not consider purely dynamic sites back then.
 But I suppose an adequate technical solution could have been found for them too.

 ## The Technical Part

 A few words on how I saw the technical solution back then — not to bore you.
 I was genuinely trying to find a technical implementation of the idea.
 I dug through documentation, the internet, and SDKs.

 So, how was the system supposed to work, and what was needed for it?
 By design, it needed to somehow detect changes in the site's file system and react to them.
 After some time, a scheme formed in my head.
-A certain program, a driver, would monitor the file system.
-As soon as it noticed changes in the directory belonging to the web server, it would catch the name of the changed file, map it to a URL, and prepare the file's content for sending — if it was an HTML file.

-What does "prepare" mean?
-After receiving the names of changed or new files, the plan was to preprocess their content directly on the host: extract text, headings, links, tags, compress it all — and only then send it to the search engine.

-After long searches on the internet over a dial-up connection (quite a quest!), I found two functions in Windows as candidates for implementing the idea.
-They were `FindFirstChangeNotification` and `ReadDirectoryChangesW`.
-The first one was ruled out immediately because it only gave the fact of a change without details.
-The second was more interesting for my task.
-It was very hard to find the necessary SDK, but I found it.
-After some small experiments with C++ code and these functions, I rejected this option too.
-I don't remember exactly why, but most likely because all the functionality took the form of a program with a visible interface.
-For some reason, I didn't like that.
-At the very least, it didn't feel universal if you looked at the whole technology from the point of view that it should work cross-platform in the future.

-So I started digging in another direction.
-The choice fell on the DDK (Driver Development Kit).
-It also allowed directory monitoring, but as a driver.
-It was a bit more complicated in terms of code and its volume, but at the time it seemed like a more practical solution.
+Here is what the prototype actually did, to the best of my recollection after nearly three decades:

+The core was a filesystem filter driver built with the Windows DDK.
+It sat below the I/O manager and watched for write operations via FindFirstChangeNotification (and later ReadDirectoryChangesW) on the web server directories.
+When a file changed, the driver intercepted the IRP_MJ_WRITE completion, mapped the physical file path to a URL via a configurable routing table, and triggered a user-mode service.

+That service did three things in sequence: (1) extracted visible text and anchor links from the HTML file using a lightweight parser I wrote because I couldn't fit a full browser engine on a Pentium 60 with 8MB RAM; (2) diffed the extracted content against the last known state stored in a local Berkeley DB index; (3) compressed only the delta using zlib and packaged it into a small binary payload with a custom header containing the URL, last-modified timestamp, and content-type.

+The payload was then pushed over a plain TCP socket to a listener on the search engine side.
+I used TCP because it was straightforward and available.
+The "innovation" was not the transport protocol but the inversion of the control flow: instead of the search engine asking "what changed," the host announced "here is exactly what changed, pre-processed and ready to index."

+The whole pipeline ran on a Pentium 60 with Windows NT 4.0 and 8MB RAM.
+The hardest part was not the TCP connection — that was straightforward — but making the filesystem monitoring reliable enough that we didn't miss rapid successive writes or double-notify on temp files created by editors like FrontPage.
+> (It's been 28 years, so I may be misremembering minor specifics, but this was the general architecture.)

 I chose Windows because it was the platform I knew, the one I could "touch."
 Microsoft felt like a natural candidate.
 I didn't think about Linux and Apache back then — not because they were worse, but because I was a kid from Velikiye Luki, and my world ended where Microsoft documentation ended.

 It was a conscious choice in favor of the Microsoft ecosystem.
 Although I believe that with further project development, we would have found technical solutions for other platforms as well.

 At the time, this solution to the problem felt the most logical to me.
-I wasn't trying to invent a new architecture, and of course I didn't know terms like push indexing, incremental indexing, or edge computing.
+I wasn't trying to invent a new architecture — I was applying a known concept to a specific problem — and of course I didn't know terms like push indexing, incremental indexing, or edge computing.
 Only many years later did I understand that these concepts now describe many elements of the idea I was trying to implement back then.

 I didn't consider that scheme the only possible one.
 It was an idea with an attempt at implementation — a first approximation.
 If people with experience and money had been nearby, the architecture would surely have changed, maybe even for the better.
 But the essence — that the site itself would notify the search engine about changes — would have remained unchanged.
 Even now, I can't say for sure whether VVD made me see that inefficiency, or whether the inefficiency I saw triggered another round of VVD.
 The cause-and-effect relationship is still unclear to me.
 But I know one thing for sure: once my brain latched onto a problem, there was no rest.
 I had to do something.
 Not because I was confident of success — but because stopping was impossible.

 ## The Letter to Microsoft